Ben0p/token-tracker/simulation/src/Bot v01/README.md

 Data dumps are in the data folder, the result spreadsheets are in the results folder.

-The longer term day intervals produce better results.
+The longer term DAY intervals produce better results.
 Unsure if this actually applies in the real world.

 #### BOT01
 - Trash, doesn't work.